eProsima/Fast-DDS-docs/docs/fastdds/use_cases/wifi/discovery_server_use_case.rst

     A, 75.63.2D.73.76.72.63.6C.6E.74.2D.31, "192.168.10.60:56543"
     B, 75.63.2D.73.76.72.63.6C.6E.74.2D.32, "192.168.10.57:56542"

-In order to communicate both networks we can set server A to act as client of server B:
+In order to communicate both networks we can set server A to act as  a client of server B:

 +--------------------------------------------------------+
 | **C++**                                                |